LordOfYoro/appBlogActiv1/README.md

 # appBlogActiv1
-Application for validate Angular OpenClassroom
+Application for validate Angular OpenClassroom the first Activity